 Singers use the entire body as they sing.
 Combining natural talent, hard work, and skill will bring a good result.

-One way to do this, is to make sure all tension is released from the body before singing is to practice the ragdoll exercise.
+Another way to do reduce all tension from the body before singing is to practice the ragdoll exercise.
 The ragdoll also provides an easy method for the singer to 'feel' where the musical vibrations are located.
 In this case - the face and the chest.

 Not only does this body position allow the singer to 'feel' vibrational locations, it also gives the singer a way to 'hear' his own voice.
 This is the true, natural sound.
 If you are able to hold your 'ragdoll' sound while you roll up into a standing position, you will be singing with what is known as a 'forward' sound.

 Is this a good thing?
 You bet it is!
 As you progress to singing the five primary vowels, as shown above, your vocal sound will be rich and full.